 Open Heart Surgery and Scar Care

-Even with modern medicine, post-operative care and recovery often present big challenges for some patients.
+Notwithstanding modern medicine, post-operative care and recovery often present big challenges for some patients.
 One aspect of heart surgery recovery that receives little attention is the cosmetic appearance of a patient’s scar.
-If you are predisposed to keloid
+If you are predisposed

 Caring for your heart surgery scar